PioniaPHP-project/pionia-docs/content/docs/documentation/2_tutorial.md

 ```

 The above does two things:
- > Maps the whole request to the `MainApiSwitch` class which is responsible for mapping the request to the service mentioned.
+ > Maps the whole request to the `MainApiSwitch` class which is our service registry for v1.
+It helps to map the request to the service mentioned.

  > Catches any exception that might be thrown during the process and returns a 200 OK response with a returnCode of 400.

+ > You can also add logic here as you see fit.
+But we recommend you keep it as clean as possible.

 The main api switch checks in the request body for the `SERVICE` and `ACTION` keys.
 If they are not found, it throws an exception.
 If they are found, it maps the request to the service and action mentioned basing on the registered services.
 Therefore, for your service to be discovered, you must register it [as we did here](#step-3-create-the-service---todoservice).